 These derivatives products, and the CFD brokers that provide them, are popular with UK investors and there are a number of brokers that specialises in them.
 They can be used to gain exposure to all sorts of financial asset classes, not just stock indices.

-They are higher risk than say an ETF or mutual fund because of the way they are constructed, which means it expensive to hold them for long periods of time because of overnight fees charged by the issuer to keep positions open for the contract holder.
+They are at higher risk than say an ETF or mutual fund because of the way they are constructed, which means it expensive to hold them for long periods of time because of overnight fees charged by the issuer to keep positions open for the contract holder.

 Options and futures

-There are are two types of options contracts – a call or a put.
+There are two types of options contracts – a call or a put.
 If you expect the price of a stock to rise you would buy a call option and the opposite for a put.

 What is In The Money (ITM, Out of The Money (OTM) and At The Money (ATM)?